 That’s your decision to make, but I can tell you from experiencing both sides of the coin, being on your own and toughing it out isn’t all it’s cracked up to be.
 It is worth it.

 Just like a new friend is a stranger to you, you’re a stranger to them.
 You might say to yourself, we had a great time, it’s up to them to reach out and it’s up to them to do all the work.

 That’s lazy, self-entitled, and doesn’t work.
 If you find someone you think is really cool and you want to connect with and build a friendship with, then you have to put in the work.

 Sooner or later they will too, but all relationships take effort and reaching out to let them know you’re interested in spending time together is the basic amount.

 7. They Want it Too

 All single straight men are looking for the right girl.
-They may say their not and their playing the field, but in the end there comes a time after all the fun when you want to find a partner in life.
+They may say they’re not and they’re playing the field, but in the end, there comes a time after all the fun when you want to find a partner in life.
 Women also want to find the right guy both romantically and sexually.
 Often, we get scared because there’s this notion that they aren’t looking for the same things.
 In a similar way, we’re all looking for platonic companionship.